mayurnagrale/obsidian-git-sync/Angular/Basics.md

 - **Subject** : we can use subject to event data from one component to another
 	- First create a object of subject in first component and add next method to that object we call lines of code it will emit that value inside that object.
-	- We we subscribe this object in another component inside ngOnInit and through constructor inject we will pass our component to that another component.
+	- We subscribe this object in another component inside ngOnInit and through constructor inject we will pass our component to that another component.